RWS-NL/air-node-packages/README.md

 ### Publishing new versions

 1. Run `yarn build` to ensure lint, test and build succeeds
 2. Run `lerna publish` to start the publishing process.
-This automatically runs lint, test, build, doc generation, version bump, and publish to npm (in that order).
+This automatically runs lint, test, build, version bump, and publish to npm (in that order).

-3. Once everything has been published new documentation will have been generated in the `docs` folder.
-Push this to GitHub.
+## Updating API Documentation

+1. Go to the pipeline for air-node-packages
+2. Trigger the job for update documentation
+3. Let it run to completion

 #### If publish fails in build
 1. Go to GitHub repository -> releases: https://github.com/RWS-NL/air-node-packages/releases.